 Here are some of the highs and lows of Brown’s career (he is no relation to Gordon Brown):

 1914: Brown is born in Lambeth.
-He will prove one of the few genuinely working class figures in Harold Wilson’s Labour cabinet of 1964-70.
+He will prove to be one of the few genuinely working class figures in Harold Wilson’s Labour cabinet of 1964-70.
 His father is a van driver who is beaten up during the 1926 General Strike.

 1945: Is elected MP for Belper in the post-war Labour landslide.

 1956: Has a row with Soviet leader Khrushchev during a special private dinner in honour of the Soviet leader’s visit.
-Khrushchev is later quoted as saying that if he were British he would vote Tory.
+Khrushchev is later quoted as saying that if he were British, he would vote Tory.

 1950s: Brown launches a physical assault on colleague Richard Crossman after the latter criticised him in the press.
 Crossman is physically larger than Brown and ends the assault by sitting on him.

-Brown famously humiliated himself on the evening of President Kennedy’s assassination in November 1963. https://chrishallamworldview.wordpress.com/2013/11/20/the-strange-case-of-eli-wallach-george-brown-and-the-death-of-jfk/
+Brown famously humiliated himself on the evening of President Kennedy’s assassination in November 1963 (see this link, for a full account): https://chrishallamworldview.wordpress.com/2013/11/20/the-strange-case-of-eli-wallach-george-brown-and-the-death-of-jfk/

 1968: Brown finally resigns as Foreign Secretary.
 During his tenure, he has threatened to resign eighteen times, a post-war record.
 He attempts to retract his resignation but fails, effectively marking the end of his political career.
 He remains Deputy Prime Minister until 1970.

-1970: Brown goes down fighting in the 1970 General Election, his defeat after 25 years in Belper inevitable, not because of his behaviour but actually due to boundary changes (Labour unexpectedly lose power in the election anyway, returning in 1974).
+1970: Brown goes down fighting in the 1970 General Election, his defeat after 25 years in Belper inevitable, not because of his behaviour but due to boundary changes (Labour unexpectedly lose power in the election anyway, returning in 1974).

 “My dear girl, there are some big words which little girls should not use and “never” is one of them.

-Later in an early version of the 2001 “Prescott punch” Brown punches a long haired student heckler to the ground.
+Later in an early version of the 2001 “Prescott punch” Brown punches a long-haired student heckler to the ground.
 Bizarrely, a number of journalists assist Brown.
 “I left one long-haired young man…very surprised indeed…” Brown later wrote “when he found himself lying on the floor as the result of the accidental collision of his chin with my fist.”

 Brown loses Belper and never returns as an MP.
 He changes his surname to George-Brown to ensure that on receiving a peerage both names are included in the title Lord George-Brown.